-So you’re going out into the woods and scared about the danger of ticks.
+So you’re going out into the woods and are scared about the danger of ticks.
 Don’t be afraid.
 Be prepared.
 Start preparing before you head out and you’ll be much safer.

 Anything that’s going with you, especially your clothes, but also picnic blankets, backpacks, shelters, and tents, can all be treated with permethrin, an insecticide that kills ticks along with other culprits in the summertime insect wars, like mosquitoes and chiggers.
 It can wear off eventually, so you’ll need to reapply it after about 5–6 wash cycles.

 If you’re worried about the potential toxicity of synthetic chemicals to yourself, your pets, or the environment, never fear.
 Mother nature has all kinds of antidotes for tick season.
 Essential oils such as citronella, cedar, geranium, and peppermint will keep you safe and give your clothes a fresh smell.
 You can also rub garlic on your skin, but then it might not just be the ticks you end up repelling!

 Whether you go natural or synthetic, wear repellent.